-Sometimes, however, coughing is an early sign of illness or that your horse is developing an inflammatory condition, such as heaves, that will respond better when treated promptly.
+Sometimes, however, coughing in horses is an early sign of illness or that your horse is developing an inflammatory condition, such as heaves, that will respond better when treated promptly.
 And in some circumstances—such as just after coming out of a trailer after a long ride—even a single cough or two may signal a life-threatening infection that requires immediate veterinary care.

 Knowing when to call the veterinarian for a coughing horse requires good judgment, but some indicators clearly signal the need to act.
 Call for help sooner rather than later if you notice the following in your horse.

 A number of illnesses and conditions can cause horses to cough.
 Here are a few of the more common ones: